First Time User? Enroll now.

 The choice of a benzodiazepine depends on the following:

 Dosing schedules depend on patient tolerance and require individual titration.
 The shorter-acting benzodiazepines (alprazolam and lorazepam) are given 3 to 4 times per day.
 Short-acting benzodiazepines, particularly those that can be administered by multiple routes (lorazepam and diazepam), are effective for high levels of distress.
 Benzodiazepines decrease daytime anxiety and reduce insomnia.
-(Refer to the PDQ summary on Sleep Disorders for more information.)
 The most common side effects of benzodiazepines are dose dependent and are controlled by titrating the dose to avoid drowsiness, confusion, motor incoordination, and sedation.
+For more information, see Sleep Disorders.

 All benzodiazepines can cause some degree of respiratory depression, which is generally minimal in patients who have not used benzodiazepines in the past.
 Benzodiazepines should be used cautiously (or not at all) in cases of respiratory impairment.